aspratyush/linux-userspace/dbus.md

 - interfaces exposed by an object path

 ##### bustcl call <service> <object> method <type> <data>
 - invoke a method on the service

 #### NOTE :
-- busctl can generate .cap files by monitoring the bus!
+1. busctl can generate .cap files by monitoring the bus!
+2. busctl can connect to remote (via ssh) / container buses!
+3. busctl understands kdbus and (classic) dbus1!

+# sd-bus

+- supports kdbus and dbus1
+- checks credentials of the clients
+- generates introspection as necessary
+- etc.

 ##### To execute the sample files, execute the following:
 $ python main.py